Affiliate Marketing - 101

 Auto-responder: An email service that automatically responds to requests to receive promotional email.
 Auto-responders only send email (i.e. they cannot receive email).

 Commission: A payment made to the affiliate whose promotional effort results in a sale for a business.

 Convert/conversion: (See Lead) A lead converts to a sale (i.e. conversion happens) when money changes hands from the lead to the business.

 Downline: The people who become affiliates after an existing affiliate, either directly (through the affiliate's own effort) or indirectly (through another existing affiliate's effort).
 (See Referral marketing)

 Lead: A potential buyer who has been influenced by an affiliate to consider a business's products and/or services.

 Marketing list: A list of email addresses of current, past and potential customers.

 Matrix: A structure used to track the number of sales generated by and the subsequent commissions due to an affiliate.

 Opt-in form: A form displayed on a website to collect a visitor's name and email address.
 When a site visitor submits the form, it grants permission for promotional email to be sent to him or her.

 Payment processor: A service, such as Cash App, Skrill or PayPal, often used by a business to handle commission payment from the business to the affiliate.

 Promote: To encourage the purchase of a product or use of a service; advertise.

-Residual commissions: Additional money paid to the affiliate, generated from subsequent purchases made by customers the affiliate previously generated (i.e. requiring no additional effort by the affiliate).
+Residual commissions: Additional money paid to the affiliate, generated from subsequent purchases made by converted leads the affiliate previously generated (i.e. requires no additional effort by the affiliate).

 Sponsor: Relative to affiliate marketing, a sponsor is the person who introduces or who is credited with introducing someone to an affiliate opportunity.

 Traffic: Website visitors.

-Upline: The people who enter a promotion before you.
-Your sponsor is your direct upline.
+Upline: The people who entered a promotion before a new affiliate.
+The sponsor is an affiliates direct upline.